On a Vizing-type integer domination conjecture

-If $S$ is a perfect independent dominating set of $G$, then all vertices in $G\cart H$ are assigned labels according to (1) in the above process.
+If $S$ is an independent dominating set of $G$ so that all vertices of $G$ are dominated by exactly once vertex of $S$ (also known as a perfect dominating set), then all vertices in $G\cartr H$ are assigned labels according to (1) in the above process.
 In this case the final labeling scheme is not necessary and we may bypass it.
 The following is the finishing labeling. \begin{enumerate} \item[(5)] If $(u,h)$ and $(v,h')$ are vertices in $D$ that are both labeled $\{i,j\}$ for distinct $i,j\in [k]$, and $hh'\in E(H)$, then relabel $(u,h)$ by $\{i\}$, and $(v,h')$ by $\{j\}$.

 \item[(6)] If $(u,h)$ and $(v,h')$ are vertices in $D$ that are labeled $\{i\}$ and $\{i,j\}$, respectively, for distinct $i,j\in [k]$, and $hh'\in E(H)$, then relabel $(v,h')$ by $\{j\}$.

 \item[(7)] If $(u,h)$ and $(v,h)$ are vertices in $D$ that are both labeled $\{i,j\}$ for distinct $i,j\in [k]$, then relabel $(u,h)$ by $\{i\}$, and $(v,h)$ by $\{j\}$.